 How Long Until I Get My Money

 Once the bank has been notified, it has 10 business days to investigate the issue.
-The bank must correct an error within one business day after determining that an error has occurred and your bank then has three business days to report its findings to you.
+The bank must correct an error within one business day after determining that one has occurred, and your bank then has three business days to report its findings to you.

 If the bank or credit union cannot complete its investigations within 10 business days, it must generally issue a temporary credit to your account for the amount of the disputed transaction, minus a maximum of $50, while it continues to investigate, the CFPB adds.